ryan-story/pmpp/chapter-11/README.md

 ### Exercise 4
 **For the Kogge-Stone scan kernel based on reduction trees, assume that we have 2048 elements.
 Which of the following gives the closest approximation of how many add operations will be performed?**

+I think we lack some part of this question here, but let's try to answer anyway.
+In the Kogge-Stone algorithm we will do two operations, per active thread per stride, addition—line 13—and saving to the buffer—line 16.
+We will try to calculate how many threads will be active throughout the execution of the kernel and multiply it by two operations to get the total number of operations.

+Let's start by figuring out how many threads will be operating.
+We have 2048 elements; each thread processes a single element.
+Blocks can have at most 1024 elements, so we will have 2 blocks with 1024 threads each.
+Let's analyze now how many threads will be active per block.

+**For stride 1**: All of the threads but the thread `0` will be executed (see Exercise 3 to see why).
+So we will have 1023 active threads.

+**For stride 2**: All of the threads but the threads `0, 1` will be executed.
+So we will have 1022 active threads.

+**For stride 4**: All of the threads but the threads `0, 1, 2, 3` will be executed.
+So we will have 1020 active threads.

+**For stride 8**: All of the threads but the threads `0, 1, 2, 3, 4, 5, 6, 7` will be executed.
+So we will have `1016` active threads.

+**For stride 16**: All of the threads but the threads `[0, 15]` will be executed.
+So we will have `1008` active threads.

+**For stride 32**: We will have `992` active threads.

+**For stride 64**: We will have `960` active threads.

+**For stride 128**: We will have `896` active threads.

+**For stride 256**: We will have `768` active threads.

+**For stride 512**: We will have `512` active threads.

+**For stride 1024**: There will be no active threads since none satisfy the condition `threadIdx.x >= 1024`—the` last `threadIdx.x` in each block is `1023`.

+Let's combine these now: `1023 + 1022 + 1020 + 1016 + 1008 + 992 + 896 + 768 + 512 = 8257` active threads in total.
+Times two blocks times two operations per thread per stride, it takes us to the total of `8257 x 2 x 2 = 33028` operations.

 ### Exercise 5